farcaster-project/RFCs/03-farcaster-architecture.md

 Client and daemon must have an initialization protocol allowing one or the other to recover from a past swap state (see [09.
 Swap State](./09-swap-state.md)).

 Client passes `datum` and `instruction` messages to the daemon.
 That is, client may at the user's discretion fire one of the possible protocol transitions at each moment in time.
 A subset of transitions may require transactions, signatures, or keys as input which are transmitted via `datum` messages.
-Upon client's message reception, daemon must undertake the actions associated with the fired transition, and update the swap state accordingly.
-Daemon updates client with the same type of messages: `datum` and `instruction`, allowing the client to update its local state and produce the next needed daemon's `datum` messages.
+Upon receiving a client's message, daemon must undertake the actions associated with the fired transition, and update the swap state accordingly.
+Daemon updates client with the same type of messages: `datum` and `instruction`, allowing the client to update its local state and produce the next `datum` messages needed by the daemon.

 ### Why two bidirectional message types?

-We distinguish between `datum` messages who carry essential data for performing the swap such as keys, signatures, transactions, parameters, etc. and `instruction` that control the flow of the swap and may come from the user or the counter-party daemon, such as an `abort` operation.
+We distinguish between `datum` messages who carry essential data for performing the swap such as keys, signatures, transactions, parameters, etc. and `instruction`s that control the flow of the swap and may come from the user or the counter-party daemon, such as an `abort` operation.

 ## The `daemon` component